J-Mitko/NETB375_Mensche_aergere_dich_nicht/README.md

 - score a point if it can.
 - never to pass an opportunity to remove an enemy token from the board, because this way the player slows the progress of his/her opponent drastically,thus lowering their chance to win.
 - if the dice is 6 the ai will try to put a new token on the board.
 - if none of the above were possible the ai will move one of its tokens on the board if it has any.
-This is done by
+This is done by assigning priority by checking for enemy tokens nearby.
+If there are enemy tokens behind the player token ,priority is added to that token to be moved and if there are enemy tokens infront it substrack priority.